wonderflow-bv/bowling-game-kata/README.md

 The following is a TDD Kata, an exercise in coding, refactoring and **test-first**.

 ## Description
-Create a program, which, given a valid sequence of bowling rolls, produces the total score for the game.
+Create a program which, given a valid sequence of bowling rolls, produces the total score for the game.

 The game consists of 10 frames.
 In each frame the player has two rolls to knock down 10 pins.
 The score for the frame is the total number of pins knocked down, plus bonuses for spares and strikes.